 Hello!
-I’m a computer science PhD student at Indiana University, where I study functional programming, parallel computing, and compilers under Prof. Ryan Newton.
+I’m a computer science PhD candidate at Indiana University, where I study functional programming, parallel computing, and compilers under Prof. Ryan Newton.

 In addition to doing research and hacking on Scheme and Haskell code, I enjoy reading science fiction novels and watching B-movies.